tummykung/cs224n_final/README.md

 Rule-Based Scorers
 ================================

-To run the scorers, go to the code directory, and run ```python evaluator.py foodName 0 199```
+To run the scorers, go to the code directory, and run ```python process_review.py [foodName] 0 199```

-foodName can be any of beer, burger, burrito, lobster
+foodName can be any of beer, burger, burrito, lobster.
+0 and 199 indicate that we're running from data sample 0 to data sample 199.
+You can change these numbers.

 To evaluate the scorer output, go to the code directory, and run
 ```